-These controllers are plug and play, and can automatically control Scratch Live with no MIDI assigment necessary.
-Visit serato.com for detailed documentation on how to use these controllers.
+These controllers are plug and play, and can automatically control Scratch Live with no MIDI assignment necessary.
+Visit serato.com for documentation on using these controllers.

 MIDI Devices

 Any connected MIDI device will be listed within the MIDI Device List in the MIDI panel of the Setup screen.
 You are able to enable or disable any of these devices using the "Enable MIDI Device" checkbox.